 Welcome to the Jeff Coston Golf Academy: Home of excellence.
 To play the golf of your dreams you must learn from an excellent coach.
 An excellent coach first has excellent information and experience.
 Secondly, they have passion, conviction and wonderful communication skills.
 This coach/teacher needs to express his information in a simple practical manner.
 Finally, it should be fun!
 Jeff has not only taught the game of golf but he has played it for a living.
-Jeff Coston has seen the best of both worlds and understands how to help you.
-Jeff will not only improve your swing mechanics, but help you shoot lower scores.
+Jeff has seen the best of both worlds and understands how to help you.
+He will not only improve your swing mechanics, but help you shoot lower scores.
+Learn from one of the nation’s top 100 golf instructors, Jeff Coston.

 Jeff can answer such questions as: